 A Peek At Our Week!

-I hope everyone had a wonderful weekend!
-Please enjoy a few updates from Room 115 below. 😊
+I hope everyone had a wonderful weekend and is ready to cheer on the PATS tonight!
+Please enjoy a few pictures and updates from Room 115 below. ๐Ÿˆ

 Important Dates: